Watson Institute for International and Public Affairs

 Cost iceberg

-The United States has spent and obligated trillions of dollars to fight the post-9/11 wars.
-The U.S. federal price tag for these wars includes far more than direct congressional war appropriations.
-It also includes dollars spent and obligated for U.S. veterans’ health care and disability, increases to the Pentagon’s “base budget” directly attributable to the wars, homeland security spending, foreign aid and reconstruction costs, and interest on war borrowing.
+The United States spent and obligated trillions of dollars to fight the post-9/11 wars.
+When calculating the U.S. federal price tag for wars, it is important to look beyond direct congressional war appropriations, to spending on items like U.S. veterans’ health care and interest on war borrowing.
 More

 Social & Political

-In the United States and in the conflict zones, the wars have eroded civil liberties and human rights.
+In the United States and in the conflict zones, the post-9/11 wars eroded civil liberties and human rights.
 Terror suspects have been detained indefinitely without fair trial, tortured, and mistreated by U.S. officials and partner governments.
-The wars have also significantly damaged the natural environment and contributed to climate change.
-The U.S. has expanded the post-9/11 wars across the globe, bolstering authoritarianism and government violence in Africa and elsewhere.
+The U.S. has expanded the post-9/11 wars across the globe, bolstering government repression in many countries.
 More